BrucePerens/i18n/README.md

 spelling differences between US English and the English spoken in the United Kingdom ("en-GB").

-A variable or method `language_tag` must exist, which is or returns a string for the language tag of the present user.
+A variable or method `language_tag` must exist in the context where the `t()` function is called, which is or returns a string for the language tag of the present user.
 So, this would be of the form `language_tag = "es"` for Spanish (not distinguishing Castilian or Mexican Spanish).
+Note that language_tag need not be global, it may exist as a method or a local variable, as long as it is defined in all contexts where `t()` is called.

 Work-in-progress language translations are designated by modifying their language tag with a `"wip-` prefix, so that the compiler does not test those